shandrayu/performance-engineering-ucu/homework_1/report.md

 ### Sleeping function

-2. Commnet out all functions but one.
+2. Comment out all functions but one.
-3. Assumption: look for specific system call for sleep with strace(I have not found one).
+3. Assumption: look for specific system call for sleep with `strace` (I have not found one).
 4. Repeat 2 and 3 for other function.

 ### Write to file

-2. Commnet out all functions but one.
+2. Comment out all functions but one.
-3. Use `iostat` to understand if the function under analysis has disk activity
+3. Use `iostat` to understand if the function under analysis has disk activity.
 4. Repeat 2 and 3 for other function.

 ### Internet download

-2. Commnet out all functions but one.
+2. Comment out all functions but one.
-3. Use `netstat` to understand if the function under analysis has internat activity
+3. Use `netstat` to understand if the function under analysis has internat activity.
 4. Repeat 2 and 3 for other function.

 ## References